Tomoli75/live-video-broadcasting/README.md

 # About

 This container is grabbing web page (picture + audio) using web browser and transcode it in rtmp video stream.
+This project is a fork, slightly modified to fit my own purposes.
+I would not recommend using it unless you have to!

 ### Youtube live video: